-• How well the applicant's proposed project responds to the program's Purpose and the program requirements and expectations, including the strength of the proposed goals and objectives and how well they relate to the project.
+- How well the applicant's proposed project responds to the program's Purpose and the program requirements and expectations, including the strength of the proposed goals and objectives and how well they relate to the project. - How well the activities described in the application will address the problem and meet project objectives. - The extent to which the application: - Discusses the strategy for assessing a selected organization's community health care needs, market share, quality indicators and financial and operational performance to inform program recommendations; - Describes the types of TA resources that will be provided to rural healthcare organizations participating in the program that will meet program requirements and expectations, such as, but not limited to, TA action plans, financial/operational resources, and a final report with recommendations for each hospital. - Describes the approach to identify and select a minimum of five rural healthcare organizations to receive in-depth TA each year; - Describes how it will prioritize rural healthcare organizations based on selection criteria; - Discusses marketing the benefits of participation and the availability of services through this program to rural healthcare organizations; - Discusses the strategy for determining a rural healthcare organization's readiness for TA, including commitment from an organization's board/

-- How well the activities described in the application will address the problem and meet project objectives. - The extent to which the application: - Discusses the strategy for assessing a selected hospital's community health care needs, market share, and financial and operational performance to inform program recommendations; - Discusses the methodology for identifying service lines that meet local medical need and ensuring that any recommended service lines will be cost efficient, financially viable, and able to be implemented by the participating hospital; - Describes the types of TA resources that will be provided to rural hospitals participating in the program; - Describes the approach to identify and select rural hospitals to receive indepth TA each year; - o Describes how it will prioritize rural hospitals based on selection criteria; - Discusses marketing the benefits of participation and the availability of services through this program to rural hospitals; - Discusses the strategy for determining a hospital's readiness for TA, including commitment from hospital board/ leadership, adequacy of resources and support to participate fully in the program and implement program recommendations; - Describes a plan to track and report on rural hospital progress in meeting TA recommendations, including disseminating best practices, reports, products, or project outputs to HRSA and target audiences; - Discusses the approach to foster engagement from key hospital leadership throughout the project and strategy for sustaining activities after the TA services end; and - Identifies meaningful support from and collaboration with key stakeholders in planning, designing, and implementing all activities. - Describes a plan to provide funding to participating hospitals to cover initial operating and equipment costs associated with the enhanced or expanded new services lines that provides hospitals the ability to sustainably build patient volume in the new service line. - Describes how they will monitor those projects to ensure that the funds are spent in support of program objectives. - Devotes adequate resources to providing funding to participating hospitals.
+- leadership, adequacy of resources and support to participate fully in the program and implement program recommendations; - Describes a plan to track and report on rural healthcare organization progress in meeting TA recommendations, including disseminating best practices, reports, products, or project outputs to HRSA and target audiences; - Discusses the approach to foster engagement from key organization leadership throughout the project and strategy for sustaining activities after the TA services end; - Identifies meaningful support from and collaboration with key stakeholders in planning, designing, and implementing all activities. - Describes a plan to provide adequate support for software and equipment to implement best practices prioritized in TA action plans.
+HRSA recommends that at least 15 percent of the budget is reserved for this purpose. - Describes how the applicant will monitor support for software and equipment to ensure that funds are spent in support of program objectives.